-The OIG noted a shortcoming relating to being measured is condom distribution to the indicators and results reported across regional warehouses or SSRs when the most of the grants arising from the indicator says 'condoms distributed to different definitions/ interpretations of people'.
-Whenever possible, when the indicators relating to the distribution of distribution is done at health facility or products.
-PSI's interpretation of community levels and depending on the distribution of products was to strategy used, we strongly recommend to intermediary points and not to final users collect and report on condom distribution yet the 'top ten indicators' mandated by the to the beneficiaries.
-However, considering Secretariat call for evidence of distribution the difficulties in measuring condom to the final user level.
-This needs to be distribution at beneficiaries level where the corrected if results reported are to be distributors are commercial actors, it is not consistent with the 'top ten indicators'. realistic to request that they report on end - users.
+being measured is condom distribution to regional warehouses or SSRs when the indicator says 'condoms distributed to people'.
+Whenever possible, when the distribution is done at health facility or community levels and depending on the strategy used, we strongly recommend to collect and report on condom distribution to the beneficiaries.
+However, considering the difficulties in measuring condom distribution at beneficiaries level where the distributors are commercial actors, it is not realistic to request that they report on end users.
 Therefore, the new M&E toolkit on HIV does not have this indicator on condom distribution.
 It is recommended to monitor condom use at outcome level.